Category: Business Development

 ‘Oh, what a beautiful morning’ is a song that often springs to mind on my daily morning walk.
 On a recent walk, the song sparked a new idea.

 How excited do you feel when the ideas in your mind start to take shape in your life?
 One idea is spurred on by another.
 Soon you discover you have an array of things to do.
 Do you have the capacity to do it all or does the volume of your ideas stress you out?
 How are you being present in the process?

 When did we stop being curious?
 As children, we were filled with creativity and imagination.
 We explored the world around us; we learned to climb trees, ride a bicycle, dig in the soil, and discover things.
 What if we gave ourselves permission, once again, to embrace a more curious approach?

 The Merriam Webster dictionary cites the definition of the term ‘when opportunity knocks’ as ‘when a person gets the chance to do something he or she wants to do.’
 An interesting thought I have contemplated on many occasions.
-How do you know when opportunity knocks?
-Does opportunity knock at all or is it your responsibility to knock on opportunity’s door?

 Just before Christmas a grey feather flew into our home, almost daily, landing near me as I worked.
 I felt this was a sign.
 It was time to take notice.